 - Design in based on Unity 3D engine

 Roughly, such a prototyping project will take up to 300 hours to develop.
 If your service provider charges you $125/hr., your anticipated cost of prototype can reach $37,500.
 If you look beyond your home country and outsource your prototype development to a lower-cost location, the same project can actually cost you around $12,000.
-Using outsourcing, you can actually squeeze your entire mobile product development with $40,000-50,000 budget.
+Using software development outsourcing, you can actually squeeze your entire mobile product development with $40,000-50,000 budget.

 Speaking about building web prototypes, the process is nearly the same and what influences the cost of prototyping is basically the cost of your software development team.

 According to web consultant Mircea Goia:

 It depends on more variables (the technology used, the complexity, the time frame you wanted it developed, the developers themselves - some can be cheaper than others) and even if you think you nailed the budget very rarely you hit that budget (many times it will go over it just because you can't anticipate everything).

 For instance, if you need to use PHP/MySQL as your key technology when building a web prototype, PHP developers will cost you less than Ruby/Rails developers, and the overseas developers will cost you even cheaper.